amiyaranjan20-lgtm/Home-Credit-Default-Risk-Prediction/README.md

 - **`submission_xgb.csv`**
   Kaggle submission file generated from the final XGBoost model.

 - **`Home Credit Default Risk.pdf`**
   The presentation used to summarize the business problem, modeling approach, and key insights from the project.

 - **`kaggle_score_screenshot.png`**
   Screenshot of the Kaggle Public Leaderboard score for the submitted XGBoost model.

+- **`/Images/` folder**
+  Contains all Exploratory Data Analysis (EDA) visuals used to understand data structure, distribution patterns, correlations, missingness, and early signals that informed preprocessing and modeling decisions.